rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

 Bartender can handle any **invalid vehicles** you might provide in its configuration files.
+The sections below mention how on a case-by-case basis, but a vehicle is generally invalid if
-A vehicle is invalid if it doesn't exist in the game's database (i.e. lacks a VltEd entry under `pvehicle`).
-The sections below mention how Bartender handles such non-existent vehicles where it is relevant.
+* it doesn't exist in the game's database (i.e. lacks a VltEd node under `pvehicle`), or
+* it is of the wrong class (e.g. is a helicopter when Bartender expects a regular car).

 &nbsp;